vchavali/svadhyayam.github.io/jayanta_dharma_jnyaanam.md

 **(Jayanta)** Please.
 You yourself admitted at one point that it's possible to perceive objects not situated in the present time:

-When we see silver, we see it as 'something durable' {: .quote}
+When we see silver, we see it possessing the property 'durability' {: .quote}
 [citation unknown, but appears to be from Kumārila's corpus] {: .examplecaption}

 So, you must accept that perceptions, such as "my brother will come tomorrow", can be of objects not occurring in the present.

 And, this being the case, just as people like us can see that our brother will come, so too can the perceptual faculties of sages operate over the future and the normative.
-So, we have answered your challenge against sage knowledge:
+So, we have answered your challenge against sage perception:

-Precisely those sorts of instruments of knowledge and those sorts of objects disclosed by them which we see existing in the world today; these are all there have ever been since the dawn of time.
+Just those sorts of instruments of knowledge and those sorts of objects disclosed by them which we see existing in the world today; these are all there have ever been since the dawn of time.
 {: .quote}
 (SV K2.V113)
 {: .examplecaption}